pvtl/style-guides/php/README.md

 Although, keep in mind:

  - It's better to focus on creating readable code, than having to explain every line
- - It’s fair to assume that the reader has a basic understanding of syntax (eg. how a for-loop works); so there’s no need to add a comment such as `// iterate over the customer array`
+ - It’s fair to assume that the reader has a basic understanding of syntax (eg. how a for-loop works); so there’s no need to add a comment such as `// iterate over the customer array` if the variables are self-explanatory

 ### Main sections